 This course provides an introduction to concepts in neural networks and connectionist models.
 Topics include parallel distributed processing, learning algorithms, and applications.
 Specific networks discussed include Hopfield networks, bidirectional associative memories, perceptrons, feedforward networks with back propagation, and competitive learning networks, including self-organizing and Grossberg networks.
 Software for some networks is provided.
 Prerequisite(s): Multivariate calculus and linear algebra.
 Course Note(s): This course is the same as 625.638 Neural Networks.

 Analyzing large data sets (“Big Data”), is an increasingly important skill set.
 One of the disciplines being relied upon for such analysis is machine learning.
 In this course, we will approach machine learning from a practitioner’s perspective.
-We will examine the issues that impact our ability to learn good models (e.g., the curse of dimensionality, the biasvariance dilemma, and no free lunch).
+We will examine the issues that impact our ability to learn good models (e.g., inductive bias, the curse of dimensionality, the bias-variance dilemma, and no free lunch).
 We will then examine a variety of approaches to learning models, covering the spectrum from unsupervised to supervised learning, as well as parametric versus non-parametric methods.
-Students will explore and implement several learning methods, including logistic regression, Bayesian classification, decision trees, and feed-forward neural networks, and will incorporate strategies for addressing the issues impacting performance (e.g., regularization, clustering, and dimensionality reduction).
+Students will explore and implement several learning algorithms, including logistic regression, nearest neighbor, decision trees, and feed-forward neural networks, and will incorporate strategies for addressing the issues impacting performance (e.g., regularization, clustering, and dimensionality reduction).
 In addition, students will engage in online discussions, focusing on the key questions in developing learning systems.
 At the end of this course, students will be able to implement and apply a variety of machine learning methods to real-world problems, as well as be able to assess the performance of these algorithms on different types of data sets.
+Prerequisite(s): EN.605.202 – Data Structures or equivalent.

 This course is an interdisciplinary introduction to computational methods used to solve important problems in DNA and protein sequence analysis.
 The course focuses on algorithms but includes material to provide the necessary biological background for science and engineering students.
 Algorithms to be covered include dynamic programming for sequence alignment, such as Smith-Waterman, FASTA, and BLAST; hidden Markov models, such as the forward, Viterbi, and expectation maximization algorithms; a range of gene-finding algorithms; phylogenic tree construction; and clustering algorithms.
 Prerequisite(s): Familiarity with probability and statistics; working knowledge of Java, C++, C, Perl, MATLAB or Python; 605.205 Molecular Biology for Computer Scientists or a course in molecular biology; and a course in either cell biology or biochemistry.